EQAR/deqar-docs/docs/report_data.md

 Information on the qualification level of each programme must be provided as a standardised level (based on the QF-EHEA levels); agencies may also choose to indicate the NQF level for each programme.

 * **Degree outcome\*** (<code>programme[n].degree_outcome</code>; required \*; string)
-  A programme, in combination with other programmes, can lead to a full degree (i.e. of bachelors, master or PhD) or not.
-This is what distinguishes traditional programmes from micro credentials.
-This field specifies whether the programme leads to a full degree recognised by the national authorities where the organisation is based at.
+  The field specifies whether the programme leads to a full degree recognised by the national authorities where the provider is based at.

     When a programme report is uploaded solely for an alternative provider, the value of the field must be "No" (= no full degree) (i.e. it is considered that the programme is a micro credential by default).
 If the value is marked as "yes", the report upload will be automatically rejected.